andrevanzuydam/generic-api/readme.md

 ## Testing

 There is a simple test application built around generic-api and can be found at CrisHigham/generic-api-example.
-This was built as the base for a postman testing suite and can be used as a base project at your own risk.
+This was built as the base for, and includes, a bruno testing suite and can be used as a base project at your own risk.

+## Roadmap

+* Ability to do validation
+* Ability to add defaults
+* Standardize the error pattern